Related links

 You are expected to meet with your mentor at least once a month – you can meet more often if you and your mentor have availability to do so.
 You will be expected to contact your mentor and initiate the setting up of meetings at a venue that is convenient for both of you.

-Spend some time getting to know your mentor in your first meeting.
+We suggest you spend some time getting to know your mentor in your first meeting.
 Find out more about their life and work experiences - how did they get to where they are?
 Your mentor will also be interested in you so reflect on how your own story and aspirations fits with their bio and achievements.
 Remember, it is a conversation, not an interview.

-In mid-October, you will be required to attend a one-on-one catch-up with the program coordinator to check in and discuss your progress in the program.
+In early-October, you will be required to attend a one-on-one catch-up with the program coordinator to check in and discuss your progress in the program.
 It is also an opportunity for you to ask any questions or discuss any concerns you may have.

 An online poll will be used for you to indicate your availability.
 Your mid-program catch-up is a mandatory activity.